ECS-CS/TechStars/Capstone.md

 Log into CodePen.
 If you remember your login information, GREAT!
 If not, give us a second to help you!

-# HTML
+# HTML (10 MINS)

 Our gameboard will consist of this layout!

-**Review:**
+**REVIEW:**
 1. Does anyone remember the difference between giving our HTML elements classes vs. ids?
 2. Does anyone see any HTML elements we've never learned before?
 3. How many unique HTML attributes are there?

 Lets spend the next 10 minutes making our HTML document more unique!
 Use your imagination!
 Do whatever you like, whatever you think makes sense.
-Make your game standout.
+Make your game standout. **Add in any additional HTML elements!**

 ```html
 <html>